marxin/texi2rst-generated/sphinx/gccint/the-language.rst

 Which will match a bitwise and of an operand with its logical inverted value.

 ..
-Copyright (C) 2019-2021 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.
 Contributed by David Malcolm <dmalcolm@redhat.com>.